-Rotor-Gene ScreenClust HRM Software is a powerful tool for analysis of high-resolution melting (HRM) data from the Rotor-Gene Q cycler.
+Rotor-Gene ScreenClust HRM Software is a powerful tool for analysis of highresolution melting (HRM) data from the Rotor-Gene Q or Rotor-Gene 6000 cyclers.
 By grouping samples into clusters based on their dissociation (melting) curve characteristics, Rotor-Gene ScreenClust HRM Software enables applications such as genotyping and mutation scanning.
 The number of clusters can either be defined by the user, if they have known controls for each genotype (supervised mode) or the software can aid the user in determining the number of clusters in a sample set (unsupervised mode).